FAQ

 Can you stay at my house?

 While we do not offer overnight visits and stays, we do early morning and late-night appointments.
 Upon request, we will do extended evening visits (subject to availability).
-If you absolutely require someone to be at your house during the night, we would be happy to offer you a referral.

 What are some tasks that you would consider normal to do while pet sitting?